 (Part 16 and Practice Direction 55A provide details about the contents of the particulars of claim)

-(1) The court will fix a date for the hearing when it issues the claim form.
+(1) Subject to paragraph (1A), the court will fix a date for the hearing when it issues the claim form.

 (2) In a possession claim against trespassers the defendant must be served with the claim form, particulars of claim and any witness statements –